 I’m a professional astrophotographer and I’ve been using different star trackers for many years.
 I’ve created this complete buying guide in which I’ve put the best star tracker brand and models to the test and compared them to help you decide which one adapts the best to your needs.

-Using a star tracker will set a before and after in your astrophotography by allowing you to capture longer exposures of the night sky and will provide you more flexibility in your settings.
+Doing astrophotography with a star-tracker will set a before and after in your night images by allowing you to capture longer exposures of the night sky and will provide you more flexibility in your settings.
 If you are looking for a way to shoot better Milky Way photographs or to take the next step in your astrophotography journey, this is the best investment you can make.

 Below, you’ll see the complete list of the best star trackers as well as a section with key things to consider when buying a star tracker for astrophotography.